Fresh hot bread and brie - The perfect

 Spread the mixture evenly over rolled-out dough.
 Roll the dough up into a cylinder the length of your bread pan.
 Allow to rise in the pan while the oven preheats, or longer.
 Bake 20-30 minutes at 350F, until golden on top.
 Allow to cool 5-7 minutes before slicing.

 This can be made as a dinner, but we frequently make it on passage as our big meal of the day - lunch.
 The toppings, of course, vary with whatever we have stowed under our salon seats or in our refrigerator.

-Use 1/4 of the bread recipe on the Recipe page, for 4 people.
+Use 1/4 of the freezer bread recipe on the Bread page, for 4 people.
 Roll the dough out onto a cookie-sheet, on which it will cook.

 Chris presents his